MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/Operations-Manager-Agent-Installation-Methods.md

 ---
-title: Operations Manager Agent Installation Methods ms.custom: na ms.prod: system-center-threshold ms.reviewer: na ms.suite: na ms.technology:
-  - operations-manager
-ms.tgt_pltfrm: na
+description:
+manager:  cfreemanwa
 ms.topic:  article
+author:  mgoedtel
+ms.prod:  system-center-threshold
+keywords:
+ms.date:  2016-06-27
-ms.assetid: fc9ac08d-1643-4573-a17b-73001d0ac97e
+title:  Operations Manager Agent Installation Methods ms.technology:  operations-manager ms.assetid:  fc9ac08d-1643-4573-a17b-73001d0ac97e
 ---

 # Operations Manager Agent Installation Methods
 An Operations Manager *agent* is a service that is installed on a computer.
 The agent collects data, compares sampled data to predefined values, creates alerts, and runs responses.
 A management server receives and distributes configurations to agents on monitored computers.
 There are several methods you can use to install an Operations Manager agent on a computer.